rmrk-team/rmrk-substrate/docs/pallets/rmrk-core.md

 Essential functionality for nested and multi-resourced NFTs.

 Typical use cases are:
+* Nested NFTs include anything non-stackably-visual: bundles of NFTs, mortgage NFT with photos of the house, music albums with songs, user-created curated collections for galleries, and more.
 * A set of NFTs can be combined as a single object that can be send and sell in an auction as a whole.
 * By following some special rules (defined in BASE), some NFTs can be combined in a meaningful way that produce some special effects.
 E.g. glasses can be equipped to a Kanaria bird and can be rendered as a complete portrait.